Define conditions for conditional styles here.

 Check this box to define a new style as a conditional style.

-Here you can see the LibreOffice predefined contexts, including outline levels 1 to 10, numbering/bullets levels 1 to 10, table header, table contents, section, border, footnote, header and footer.
+Here you can see the LibreOffice predefined contexts, including outline levels 1 to 10, list levels 1 to 10, table header, table contents, section, border, footnote, header and footer.

 Here you can see the list of all Paragraph Styles applied to a context.